The best vocational trainer’s guide

 How one employer uses The best vocational trainer’s guide as their foundation for Learning and Development Apprenticeships

-Sally Garbett, the Vocational Programmes Manager, uses The Best Vocational Trainer’s Guide to support the Certificate in Learning and Development.
+Sally Garbett, the Vocational Programmes Manager at St Christopher’s, uses The Best Vocational Trainer’s Guide to support the Certificate in Learning and Development.
 She says:

 “We have 6 of our own staff and 7 from other hospices undertaking the Level 3 Certificate in Learning and Development as part of their apprenticeship.
 All are employees and mature learners with a variable amount of experience in developing others but no formal teaching qualifications.
 Some are part time, some full time, some clinical, others from retail or fundraising departments.
 The learning involves 6 days face-to-face teaching followed by a great deal of near the job coaching and observation.
 This holistic approach to teaching and learning sits perfectly alongside the guide which is written to support the process of teaching, learning and reflection rather than taking a unit-by-unit approach based on the qualification.
 Hilary’s guide is a perfect companion to the learning as it leads the reader through the process of excellent teaching and work-related learning, introducing the underpinning theories in a practical way.
 We direct learners to specific chapters in the book to support them in completing the assessment activities we have developed.
 The learners are delighted to receive a text book to keep.
 To them, it acts a commentary to guide their practice rather than an academic text.
 Always professional, with a great use of spacing and diagrams, they feel valued to have this quality publication rather than a series of paper handouts or access to an electronic learning resource.”